-The Board of Pharmacy can inspect a pharmacy for several reasons, including inspections prior to permitting/licensing, inspections after receipt of application for change of location or change of ownership, routine inspections to ensure compliance, and enforcement inspections.
+The Board of Pharmacy can inspect a pharmacy for several reasons, including inspections prior to permitting/licensing, inspections after receipt of an application for change of location or change of ownership, routine inspections to ensure compliance and enforcement inspections.

 Licensing/permitting inspections and routine pharmacy inspections look for compliance with state statutes and regulations.
 The main areas of inspection include:

 Our pharmacy law attorneys assist pharmacy owners and managers prior to inspections to ensure compliance, during inspections to answer the inspector’s questions, and after inspections to address any deficiencies and defend administrative actions.